Well-posedness for the classical Stefan problem and the zero surface tension limit: Local well-posedness for the classical Stefan problem

+With this solution $q$, we define the associated velocity field $v$ using \eqref{eq:veq}.
+We then update the height function $h$ as

+Choosing $T_\kappa$ sufficiently small, it can be shown that $\Phi$ maps $Z_K$ into itself, and that $\Phi$ is a contraction map.
+The fixed-point of $\Phi$ is then a solution to the $ \kappa $-problem \eqref{eq:reg}. \end{proof}

-As such, (\ref{eq:reg}) is a uniformly parabolic equation with $C^ \infty $-coefficients, with Neumann boundary conditions on $\partial \Omega_ {\operatorname{top} }$ and Robin boundary conditions on $\Gamma$.
-Standard parabolic theory then provides existence and uniqueness of solutions with the stated regularity. \end{proof} \begin{remark} A priori, the time of existence $T_ \kappa \to 0$ as $ \kappa \to 0$.
+\begin{remark} A priori, the time of existence $T_ \kappa $ may converge to $0$ as $ \kappa \to 0$.
 By obtaining $ \kappa $-independent bounds on solutions to (\ref{eq:reg}), we will prove that, in fact, the time of existence is independent of $ \kappa $ and given by $T>0$. \end{remark}